LambdaMamba/KeystrokeInjection/README.md

-# Bash Script that automates GatherTown movements using xdotool
+# Shell Script that automates GatherTown movements using xdotool

-[auto.sh](./auto.sh) contains the bash script that allows for randomised movements on GatherTown by using xdotool.
+[auto.sh](./auto.sh) contains the shell script that allows for randomised movements on GatherTown by using xdotool.

 On Ubuntu, install xdotool using the following,